 Take them out of the city and on a nature walk.
-It need not be in the hills.
-Even a nearby pond or lake would do.
+It doesn’t have to be in the hills.
+Even a nearby pond or lake will do.
 Give it a theme, like a flower walk.
 Get the child to show you flowers of 5 different colours.
 Keep the walk not more than an hour or so.
 Always set a theme for your walk.
 It could be a flower walk, a bug watching walk, a leaf collecting walk, stone gathering walk.
-Kids love the sense of collecting things so allow them to get back their collectibles.
+Kids love the sense of collecting things.
+So allow them to bring back their collectibles.

 They want to explore more.
 It is time to take them on longer walks.
-Target a local hillock and see if you can challenge the child to get to a point halfway.
+Target a local hillock and see if you can challenge them to get to a point halfway without your help.
 It is ok if they lose sight of the target and get interested in something else along the way.
 Walk as long as they are happy and full of energy.
 Reward them with a sandwich or something to eat when they reach the target (yes, avoid chocolate rewards!).
-Show them how to get to the milestone by reaching smaller targets like a big bush on the left first and then brown boulder on the right higher up.
+Show them how to get to the milestone by reaching smaller targets like a big bush on the left and then the brown boulder on the right.
 Life’s lessons are built in.

 A visit to a nearby hill station at this age does a world of good to their memories.

 Children love small rewards on a trek.
 It could be a sandwich, it could be a badge, it could be a certificate.

 By the time children turn six or seven they are ready for day treks.